 Amanda and I had cappuccinos. made by default with the El Cedro (the Costa Rican is used for espresso).
 They were very smooth and sweet, coffee and milk in perfect harmony, producing classic chocolate notes (Amanda’s verdict: “yummy”).
 We paired this with an apple and maple (American) scone which was moist and sweet (American scones are often too dry for me).
 Finally, I was so impressed with the El Cedro that I bought a bag to take home.

-December 2021: the two other Speckled Ax locations, the original on Congress Street and the new roastery coffee bar on Walton Street (which I’ve yet to visit), are both currently takeaway only, although both have small outdoor seating areas.
+December 2021: the two other Speckled Ax locations, the original on Congress Street and the new roastery/coffee bar on Walton Street (which I visited on my next trip to Portland), are both currently takeaway only, although Congress Street has a small outdoor seating area.

 December 2021: Speckled Ax, Thames has won the 2021 Best Flat White Award.

 |18 THAMES STREET • PORTLAND • ME 04101 • USA|

 |Tuesday||07:00 – 15:00||Seating||Tables, Sofas, Window Bar; Benches (outside)|

 |Thursday||07:00 – 15:00||Service||Counter|